-2. Can we help advance potential MSA disease-modifying therapies more rapidly through the drug development process?
+3. Can we help develop novel biomarkers or discover disease mechanisms or advance potential MSA disease-modifying therapies more rapidly through the drug development process?

-There is an urgent need to develop disease-modifying therapies to slow, stop or reverse the progression of MSA.
+There continues to be an urgent need to develop accurate diagnostic tests, discover the underlying cause and advance disease-modifying therapies to slow, stop or reverse the progression of MSA.
 Novel undeveloped therapies as well as existing interventions approved or in progress for other diseases may be effective against multiple system atrophy.
 All potential therapies must first be identified and tested in appropriate preclinical models of MSA before advancing to patient trials.
-Therefore, The MSA Coalition seeks pre-proposal grant applications for research aimed at screening and developing potential therapies with the goal of reaching Phase 2 and Phase 3 MSA patient trials more rapidly.
+Therefore, the MSA Coalition seeks pre-proposal grant applications for research aimed at developing MSA biomarkers or uncovering MSA pathogenesis or screening and developing potential MSA therapies with the ultimate goal of enabling Phase 2 and Phase 3 trials to reach patients more rapidly.

 Through this initiative, the Multiple System Atrophy Coalition invites pre-proposal grant applications from professionals committed to conducting novel, emerging, or innovative research that could lead to improved treatment of Multiple System Atrophy.